Configuration Internals (defaults and overrides)

 Merge order (runtime)

-- Project config from
+- Project base —

-Unit test special case
+Unit-test special case

 Where to change things in code